hvsgrandhi/a/Assignment_7/readme.md

 Then open your browser to:
 📍 `http://localhost:5000`

+And Watch The dashboard while running worker.py

 ---

 ### 🔹 7.
 Run the workers in another terminal

-Start the virtual environment active and run:
+Start the virtual environment and run:

 ```bash
 python worker.py